AndrewFahlgren/PotionCraftPourBackIn/README.md

 ## Other Mods

 I am making a series of mods which make recipes easier to use.
 All of these mods are intended to be balanced and feel like part of the base game:

-[Alchemy Machine Recipes](https://github.com/AndrewFahlgren/PotionCraftAlchemyMachineRecipes) - Enables the save recipe button when making things with the alchemy machine.
-Make legendary stones and salts with the click of a button!

 [Bookmark Organizer](https://github.com/AndrewFahlgren/PotionCraftBookmarkOrganizer) - Lets you organize your recipes into groups!
 Save space in your recipe book and find the recipe you are looking for faster!